popqq/Smart_Plant/docs/source/faq.rst

     Therefore you need to upload into the folder with the configuration YAML file the required files.
 I strongly suggest to use Visual studio code and just drag and drop the items according to the structure mentioned on the :ref:`esphome` programming section.

+How is the time handled in the board?
+    The time is handled by the ESP32 internal RTC to keep the design compact and straightforward.
+Therefore the deep-sleep timing is not very precise, I have observed a loss of around 1-2 minutes out of every hour, resulting in a deep sleep period that lasts around 58 minutes instead of 60.
+However, for the kind of application this is not a quite big issue.

+Can I use it if there is no internet connection?
+    Yes, and based on tests I made, actually will improve the battery duration in almost one week.
+You just need to adjust the config YAML file and remove the Wifi components.

+Can Smart Plant be used outdoor in garden?
+Is it weatherproof?
+And with the printed enclosure?
+    I strongly recommend you to avoid placing them outdoor in garden, directly under a water hose/ sprinkles zone or heavy rain.
+Instead use them on indoor plant pots (or a covered balcony).
+    Despite I designed a 3d printable enclosure that would prevent most of the dirt particles and certain level of moisture from enter in the electronics area, I cannot warranty fully waterproofness.

+    However, one of my first backers embedded his board in resin (being careful to leave the reset pushbutton and the USB-C port accessible).
+    He lost access to changing the LiPo, but in addition to a pretty cool design, he gained UV and water resistance.

+    Regarding sun exposure, the e-paper display degrades under direct UV light exposure.
+For this, there are some UV blocking films, but at the moment are not mounted on the e-paper displays I sell with the Smart Plant.
+However they can be acquired on Amazon and placed over the display.

+The brightness sensor seems to go into a kind of saturation already at low brightness.
+Is this a known and normal behaviour?
+    The standard sensor the SmartPlant includes is a 10k photoresistor (https://z3d9b7u8.stackpathcdn.com/pdf-down/G/L/5/GL5549_SENBA.pdf).
+    Howeever, it can be replaced with another LDR or a photodiode more suited to your light conditions.
+Just make sure you can unsolder the LDR and solder your new sensor carefully without damaging the e-ink display.

+What is battery life on single charge?
+    With the ESPHome configuration YAML, (10s working and e-paper update, and 1h on deep sleep mode) the expected battery life is around 40-50 days.
+    If you use it without the WiFi settings even more.

+Can I attach a solar panel to extend the battery?
+    Yes, there are two unsoldered pins marked as +/- where you can attach a 5V solar pannel of your choice.
+Just make sure the size is fitting the rear cover's size so you can make two holes for passing the wires and glue it carefully to the surface.
+    When placing the SmartPlant in the pot, just make sure the sun exposed area is the solar panel and not the e-ink display.